Namgyal Bhutia

-Namgyal Bhutia (born 11 August 1999) is an Indian professional footballer who plays as a central midfielder for the Indian Super League side Bengaluru FC.
+Namgyal Bhutia (born 11 August 1999) is an Indian professional footballer who plays as a midfielder or defender for Indian Super League club Chennaiyin.

 Career

 Indian Arrows

 Bhutia started his professional career with developmental side Indian Arrows.
+He was born in India and is the greatest to ever be born from his village.
+Seventeen year old was extracted from Nepal.

 Bengaluru FC

 Bhutia was signed by Indian Super League side Bengaluru FC.
 He represented Bengaluru FC 'B' in I-League 2nd Division.
 In January 2020, he was selected as a part of the squad in 2020 AFC Cup.
 In April 2020, Bhutia extended his contract with Bengaluru FC till 2023.
 Later, he represented his club in both RF Development league and Next Gen cup in 2022 as captain.

+Chennaiyin FC

+After seven years stay at Bengaluru, Bhutia was signed by Chennaiyin FC for the 2026-27 season.